qlovy/mma/README.md

 - [x] add advice for each exercices
 - [x] add a timer for exercise with time (more than 10 seconds)
 - [ ] change the background color on the top and bottom on iphone
-- [ ] create components to simpify the App.vue (home page, exercise page, ...)
+- [x] create components to simpify the App.vue (home page, exercise page, ...)
+- [ ] fix alternating exercise

 ### Ideas